febryardiansyah/animku/README.md

-# animku
+# ANIMKU - Discover your favourite anime

-Animku is unofficial myanimelist.net app that will be available on ios and android.
+Animku is unofficial [myanimelist.net](https://myanimelist.net) application that will be available on ios and android.

 if you want to contribute on this project, you can fork this project and pull request.

-# TODO
+## TODO

 - [x] current season screen
 - [x] drawer and items